skip1113/LIRI-Bot/README.md

 ## Overview
 This LIRI app is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data that you input.
 In this case when you type in ther terminal Ex: "node liri.js concert-this metallica" the app installed with axios will get data from a api, in this case Bands in town.
 Instead of having this infomation put on a browser, node will log the information into the terminal.

+My role for this app was to write command line tools to be able to run server-side scripts to produce dynamic web page content before the page is sent to the user's web browser.
 ### Command Lines
 These are the command lines that will return data back to the user.
 * node liri.js concert-this